City of Illusions: The Shing

 Originally from an unknown, distant region of the galaxy, the Shing infiltrated and destroyed the League of All Worlds twelve hundred years before City of Illusions begins.
 The League had received prior warning of alien conquerors subduing distant worlds, and for generations had prepared defensive alliances and weaponry.
-However when the Shing finally arrived they were able to speedily subdue the 80 planets in the League, apparently with no effective opposition.
+However, when the Shing finally arrived, they were able to speedily subdue the 80 planets in the League, without encountering effective opposition.

 The main weapon enabling this rapid and confused occupation is the Shing's ability to lie in mindspeech.
 The Shing closely resemble humans though they seem to be unable to interbreed with them.
-Coming to Earth as "exiles or pirates or empire builders from some distant star" the Shing, who are not numerous, establish themselves in a single fantastical city Es Toch.
+Coming to Earth as invaders from a distant world the Shing, who are apparently not very many, establish themselves in a single fantastical city Es Toch.
 Under their rule the remainder of Earth declined into a thinly populated collection of backward and often mutually hostile tribal societies.

 When Falk reaches Es Toch, Estrel betrays him into the hands of the Shing and laughs as she does so.
 He is told that he is part of the crew of a starship of alien / human hybrids from a planet called Werel.
 He meets a young man, Orry, who came with him in the ship.
 At this point it becomes clear that Estrel is a human collaborator working for the Shing, and that she had been sent to retrieve him from the wilds of the so-called Continent 1.